Australian Business Industrial

 In July 2006 following the expansion of the federal industrial system, ABI gained transitional federal registration and in October 2009, ABI became fully registered in the national industrial system.
 In May 2012 ABI relinquished its registration in the NSW industrial system.

-The Council of Australian Business Industrial (ABI) is elected from its membership each four years.
+The Council of Australian Business Industrial (ABI) is elected by its members every four years, with the last election held in March 2021.

 ABI ANNUAL REPORTS AND AGM